cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Finally, note that online guessing attacks (against any aPAKE) can be done from both the client side and the server side.
-In particular, a malicious server can attempt to simulate honest responses in order to learn the client's password.
+In particular, a malicious server can attempt to simulate honest responses to learn the client's password.
-Implementations and deployments of OPAQUE SHOULD consider additional checks to mitigate this type of attack: for instance, by ensuring that there is a server-authenticated channel over which OPAQUE registration and login is run.
+Implementations and deployments of OPAQUE SHOULD consider additional checks to mitigate this type of attack: for instance, by ensuring that there is a server-authenticated channel over which OPAQUE registration and login are run.

 ## Error Considerations

 Some functions included in this specification are fallible.
 For example, the authenticated key exchange protocol may fail because the client's password was incorrect or the authentication check failed, yielding an error.
-The explicit errors generated throughout this specifiation, along with conditions that lead to each error, are as follows:
+The explicit errors generated throughout this specification, along with conditions that lead to each error, are as follows:

 - EnvelopeRecoveryError: The envelope Recover function failed to produce any